mgreiler/code-review-checklist/README.md

 # Code Review Checklist

 ## Implementation
-- [ ] Does this code change do what it is supposed to do?
+- [ ] Does this code change accomplish what it is supposed to do?
 - [ ] Can this solution be simplified?
 - [ ] Does this change add unwanted compile-time or run-time dependencies?
 - [ ] Was a framework, API, library, service used that should not be used?